ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 #### 1.2 - Find the best neighbourhoods within a cluster to open the restaurant

-Once the neighbourhoods have been categorised into clusters, and you've got a list of neighbourhoods where people living there would likely want to eat in the restaurant you want to open, **you need to find out in which neighbourhoods there is less competition**.
-It means that you have to find out **what neighbourhoods contain the lowest number of existing restaurants of the same type** as the one you want to open.
+Once the neighbourhoods have been categorised into clusters, and we've got a list of neighbourhoods where people living there would likely want to eat in the restaurant we want to open, **we need to find out in which neighbourhoods there is less competition**.
+It means that we have to find out **what neighbourhoods contain the lowest number of existing restaurants of the same type** as the one we want to open.

 In order to count the number of existing restaurants of the same type in a neighbourhood, we perform a **FoursquareAPI explore query**.
 Like that, we obtain the list of venues of each neighbourhood, and we can count the number of restaurants of each type.